Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

 Timing checks like setup and Hold time checks are carried out to ensure that timing constraints are met.

-Setup Time: It is the minimum amount of time required for the data signal to be remain stable before the arrival of active edge of the clock.
+**Setup Time**: It is the minimum amount of time required for the data signal to be remain stable before the arrival of active edge of the clock.

-Hold Time: It is the minimum amount of time required for the data signal to be remain stable after the arrival of active edge of the clock.
+**Hold Time**: It is the minimum amount of time required for the data signal to be remain stable after the arrival of active edge of the clock.

-To run STA, we need a pre_sta.conf file but it is not available.
+To run STA, we need a **pre_sta.conf** file but it is not available.
 So we have created a file:

 ![Screenshot 2026-02-26 011455](https://github.com/user-attachments/assets/a6f135b2-9d40-4d44-acaf-06c1456a5f84)